wandb/docs/docs/guides/hosting/operator-airgapped.md

 As the air-gapped environments are assumed to be disconnected from the public network, special configuration is required to ensure the successful deployment and functioning of the W&B platform.
 Use an internal repository or registry to host the helm charts and container images.
 All commands must be executed in a shell console with proper access to the Kubernetes cluster.
-Although using command line for the matter of documentation, the process also applies to any continuous deliver tooling used to deploy Kubernetes application.
+You could utilize similar commands in any continuous delivery tooling that you use to deploy Kubernetes applications.

 ## Step 1: Prerequisites